This interactive map shows how many people are fully vaccinated in areas across Scotland

 Looking at the data even more closely shows this divide growing in local authorities like Glasgow City, which by August 5 had seen just 60.6% of men between the ages of 18-29 having received their first dose of a vaccine compared to 67.3% of women in this age group.

-Dundee City has the lowest levels of vaccine uptake amongst men aged 18-29 across all Scottish local authorities, however, with just 59.4% of men in this age group having received their first dose of a Covid vaccine by August 5.
+Dundee City has the lowest levels of vaccine uptake amongst men aged 18-29 across all Scottish local authorities, however, with just 60% of men in this age group having received their first dose of a Covid vaccine by August 10 in comparison to 66.2% of women.

-Just 65.8% of women between the ages of 18 and 29 have received their first vaccine dose in Dundee City according to the latest Public Health Scotland data.

 In her virtual announcement on Scotland’s move beyond Level 0 restrictions on Tuesday (August 3), Ms Sturgeon stated that while all over 18-year-olds in Scotland had now been offered the vaccine, efforts to raise vaccination uptake for those between the ages of 18 and 29 in Scotland were now underway.